CPPavithra/PathPlanning-RRTstar/README.md

 - Motor Car-> Test code for the motor car using L298N
 - rrtstar1-> TEST code with arduino and serial connection (NOT THE FINAL CODE)
 - rrtwithimu-> Test code for imu calibiration and kf (NOT THE FINAL CODE)
 - printing output-> Code for visualisation
+- sensor codes-> Sensor codes for imu-135
 - FINAL CODE-> The code used for testing with the motor car+printing out the coordinates to test if it is being sent through serial connection or not.
 - NOTE- the valid.py code is just a sample code to check which is the valid empty coordinates in the SLAM data set so that I can put the inital nodes and the goal nodes.